ehovers10/dci/_chapters/knowledge-in-the-image-of-inquiry.md

 [^ability]: Is this true?
 Haven't I build *actual* collaboration into the framework by way of the sandbox?

-[^goldman]: As would Alvin Goldman's fake barn cases among others. {% include appendices/ref.html id="goldman1976" o="n" %}
+[^goldman]: As would Alvin Goldman's {% include appendices/ref.html id="goldman1976" o="" %} fake barn cases among others.

 [^refinement]: This picture is fitting for our account of refinement to be addressed in the last chapter.